Blog

 Audit Readiness

-A practical guide for teams preparing websites, apps, and critical user journeys for WCAG 2.2 AA accessibility audit review.
+A practical readiness guide for teams preparing websites, apps, and critical journeys for a WCAG 2.2 AA accessibility audit.

 2026-04-186 min read

-A strong accessibility audit scope is built around what users need to complete.
-For regulated or high-trust products, that usually means sign-in, onboarding, search, account management, payments, document review, forms, dashboards, and support flows.
+A useful audit scope starts with what users need to complete.
+For regulated or high-trust products, this usually includes sign-in, onboarding, search, account management, payments, forms, dashboards, document access, and support flows.

-Page counts are useful for estimating effort, but they do not explain risk.
-A small authenticated workflow can require deeper testing than a larger set of static marketing pages.
+Page count helps estimate effort, but it does not explain risk.
+A small authenticated workflow can need deeper testing than a larger group of static pages.

 Auditors need stable access, representative data, known constraints, and the standards that matter to your organization.
-Preparing these inputs early reduces delays and helps the final report connect findings to the right governance context.
+Preparing these inputs early reduces delay and makes the final report easier to defend.

 Accessibility findings often cross team boundaries.
-A keyboard trap may require engineering work, but the expected behavior may need product and design agreement.
+A keyboard trap may need engineering work, but the expected behavior may need product and design approval.
 A missing document structure may sit with content, legal, or operations.

 Before the audit starts, identify who will review findings, who can approve priority decisions, and who will convert issues into delivery work.